-The United States Senate has unanimously approved legislation authored by Senator Kent Conrad designating June 27, 2013 as National PTSD Awareness Day.
+The United States Senate unanimously approved legislation authored by Senator Kent Conrad designating June 27, 2013 as National PTSD Awareness Day.
 Click here to view our PTSD Resources Section.

 The event is part of Senator Conrad’s continuing efforts to bring greater awareness to Post Traumatic Stress Disorder (PTSD), a severe anxiety disorder often associated with having experienced the trauma of combat.